descope/node-sdk/docs/oauth.md

 ### 2. Customer Exchange

-In your exchange for any of the oauth provider (for example, `mydomain.com/exchange`) verify the code from the provider by using the exchange method.
+In your exchange for any of the OAuth provider (for example, `mydomain.com/exchange`) verify the code from the provider by using the exchange method.

 ```javascript
 const code = req.query.code